renderpci/dedalo/docs/core/introduction.md

 ## Dédalo ecosystem

 From the beginning in 1998 the project was built following the Internet and web standards.
-Nowadays Dédalo is using common open source technologies as httpd, javascript, css, html, postgreSQL or PHP.
+Nowadays Dédalo is using common free and open source technologies as httpd, javascript, css, html, postgreSQL or PHP.
 The project is licensed by AGLP (GNU Affero General Public License v3.0) and his code is updating every day.

-To run Dédalo you will need a internet server running Linux; Ubuntu, Debian, RedHat, etc. and for development you can also install it in MacOs X and, of course, if you want play in Ninja mode, you can try to install it in Windows (but by your own...).
+To run Dédalo you will need a internet server running GNU / Linux; Ubuntu, Debian, RedHat, etc. and for development you can also install it in MacOs X and, of course, if you want play in Ninja mode, you can try to install it in Windows (but by your own...).

 All data is stored and management in JSON format.
 Dédalo use PostgreSQL JSON functionalities to store data in the database.
 In publication system Dédalo use any other classical SQL database, by default MariaDB or MySQL, but you can choose any other SQL, for publication data Dédalo store classical SQL schema with data in columns